supernova4869/s_mmpbsa/docs/api.rst

 pbsa Module
 --------

-The pbsa module implements the functionality of PB and SA energy calculations, including calling external programs (such as APBS) for calculations.
+The pbsa module implements the functionality of PB and SA energy calculations.
+It solves the PB and surface-area equations in-process with the Rust-ported APBS solver (apbs-rs); no external APBS program or sub-process is used.

 **Main Functions**:
 - Prepare input files for PB calculations